wenbinyugroup/ivabs/docs/source/ivabs/tutorials/opt_uh60a_2dv/inputs_cs_template.rst

 This is a circular baseline defined for the non-structural mass using a center and a radius.
 The discrete tag specifies number of lines this circle is divided into.

 Build baselines
 ^^^^^^^^^^^^^^^

 Now we have all the pieces.
-We can use the tags introduced to define some baselines.
+We can start to actually build the baselines.
 The baselines and base points are illustrated in the figure below.
 The point 1 is the rightmost point or starting point; the point 71 is leftmost point on the upper half;